To the Members of ROTO PUMPS LTD

 The Independent directors were provided an insight about their roles duties rightsand responsibilities.
 They were given a fair idea and knowledge about the workingstrategy and the organizational structure of the company so that they could adapt to thecompany culture and contribute through active participation and interaction in a bettermanner.

-Your Companys Independent Directors meet at least once in a financial year without thepresence of Executive Directors or Management Personnel.
-Such meetings are conducted toenable the Independent Directors to discuss matters pertaining to the Company's Affairsand put forth their view.
+Your Company's Independent Directors meet at least once in a financial year without thepresence of Executive Directors or Management Personnel.
+Such meetings are conducted toenable the Independent Directors to discuss matters pertaining to the Company's Affairsand put forth their views.
 During the year under review one meeting of the IndependentDirectors was held on 8th February 2019 where all the independent directors were present.

-Board and Committee and their meetings
+Board Committees and their meetings